luckythandel/netx/README.md

 **About**

 Netx is a python script made with [Pexpect](https://pexpect.readthedocs.io/) lib.
 Netx provies you a fully intrective shell.
 You can use this Python script in [CTF challanges](https://hackthebox.eu) where you have to use netcat listener and after getting a shell, you make it an interactive shell.
 It can be frustrating sometimes. this python script will do the same without wasting your precious time.
+But it is only for Linux.

 **Functions**
  * Choose which commad you want to run